 Vermont is Rich With History

-The Green Mountain State is bordered by Canada, New York, Massachusetts and New Hampshire.
-It is 157.4 miles in length, 90.3 miles wide at the Canadian border*, and 41.6 miles along the Massachusetts border.
+The Green Mountain State is bordered by Canada, New York, Massachusetts, and New Hampshire.
+It is 157.4 miles in length, 90.3 miles wide at the Canadian border, and 41.6 miles along the Massachusetts border.
 The Connecticut River forms the eastern boundary, while the western boundary with New York runs down the middle of Lake Champlain for more than half of its length.

 Vermont’s modern name comes from “Les Monts Verts,” French for Green Mountains, in homage to the 67 mountains that give the landscape its topography and striking views.
 Today, forests cover about 70% of Vermont, but it wasn’t always this way.
 Prior to the European settlement, 95% of the state was forested, and by the late 1800s, settlers had cleared 80% of the land.

 In 1609, Samuel de Champlain’s journey into the Champlain Valley with his Native allies marked the first documented European expedition.
 By the 18th century, parts of the land were staked out by both British and French settlers.
 In 1763, the British victory over the French and the Treaty of Paris put the land in English hands.
 The early charters and land patents, particularly the New Hampshire Grants from 1749 and 1764, had a lasting effect on the settlement patterns in the southern part of what would become Vermont.
 With the formation of the United States of America, the territory claimed through grants by both New Hampshire and New York became the independent Republic of Vermont.
 It remained a sovereign republic for fourteen years until March 4, 1791, when it became the first state to join the Union following the ratification of the United States Constitution.